 When boating, know local weather conditions and forecasts.
-Learn about and watch for dangerous waves or rip currents.
+Watch for dangerous waves and rip currents.

-Put a fence around all home swimming pools, and keep the gate closed and locked.
+Put a fence around all home swimming pools.

-When leaving the pool, clear the pool and deck of all toys in the area.
-This removes temptation for children to enter the pool area.
+When leaving the pool, put away all toys from the pool and deck.
+This helps remove temptation for children to enter the pool area.

-At least one responsible adult should supervise younger children when they swim or play in or around water.
-You should be close enough to reach a child at all times.
+At least one responsible adult should supervise young children when they swim or play in or around water.

-Teach your children to swim, but do not assume that this alone will prevent young children from drowning.
-Air-filled or foam toys (wings, noodles, inner-tubes) are not a replacement for lifejackets when boating or your child is out in open water.
+Teach your children to swim.
+But understand that this alone will not prevent young children from drowning.
+Air-filled or foam toys (wings, noodles, and inner tubes) are not a replacement for life jackets when boating or when your child is in open water.

 Prevent drowning around the home: